Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-password-protect-zips-on-mac.md

 tags:
   - developer
 ---

 If you're on Windows, you might think, but why?
-Well, Mac doesn't offer a GUI interface for password protecting zips.
+Well, Mac doesn't offer a GUI interface for password-protecting zips.

 Yes, bizarre, right?

 We can right-click a file/folder and `compress` it into a zip.

-But we can, by using our best friend `The Terminal` password, protect our zip files!
+But we can protect our zip files by using our best friend `The Terminal` password!

 ![Mac default zip function](https://cdn.hashnode.com/res/hashnode/image/upload/v1600846448840/dXvloRc86.png)

 ## Using terminal to password protect zip files on Mac

-So let's open our favourite terminal program ([mine is iTerm2](https://daily-dev-tips.com/posts/my-personal-top-15-mac-apps/)) and enter the following command.
+So let's open our favorite terminal program ([mine is iTerm2](https://daily-dev-tips.com/posts/my-personal-top-15-mac-apps/)) and enter the following command.

 ```bash
 zip -er ~/Desktop/super_secure.zip ~/Desktop/secure.csv